Install Sourcegraph with Docker on AWS

 These steps only need to be performed once, and they will persist across machine restarts.

 After performing these steps, you will now have automatic code intelligence!
-To verify, go to the Admin > Code intelligence page and confirm that you see Enable/Disable/restart buttons next to each language server.
+To verify, go to the Site admin > Code intelligence page and confirm that you see Enable/Disable/restart buttons next to each language server.